guvarallo/frontline-airtable-studio-bot/README.md

 - In your Twilio console, go to **_Studio > Flows_** and create a new flow.
 - To give you a head start, select the option **Import from JSON** and paste the content found in the [studio-flow.json](studio-flow.json) file.
 - You can use this flow to get you started.
-You can change the texts, languages, flows accordingly once created (pay attention to the architecture in the diagram below if you change the flow).
+You can change the texts, languages, flows accordingly once created (pay attention to the architecture in the diagram above to change the flow without issues).
 - Don't forget to change the function URLs inside the widgets to the ones you deployed above.

 ## Conversations Address Configuration